 Insert the following at the end of the section

-If a Protected Dual of Unprotected Action frame exists to allow robust STA-STA communications of the same information that is conveyed in the corresponding Action frame with the same name and that is not robust, the protected variant shall be transmitted when the following conditions are met:The by each communicating DMG STA; and
+If a Protected Announce Action frame exists to allow robust STA-STA communications of the same information that is conveyed in the corresponding Announce Action frame, the protected variant shall be transmitted when the dot11ProtectedAnnounceImplemented equals true by each communicating DMG STA.

-Management frame protection has been negotiated between the communicating DMG STAs.

-Otherwise, Action frames of the category Protected Dual of Unprotected DMG Action shall not be used.
+Otherwise, Protected Announce Action frame of the category DMG Action shall not be used.

+An DMG STA shall not set the dot11ProtectedAnnounceImplemented equals true if the dot11RSNAProtectedManagementFramesActivated equals false.

+An non-EDMG STA shall transmit the RSNXE with the the Protected Announce Support field to 1 when the dot11ProtectedAnnounceImplemented equals true.
+(9.4.2.241 RSN Extension element (RSNXE)).

-An EDMG STA shall set the Protected DMG Dual Support subfield to 1 The
+An EDMG STA shall set the dot11ProtectedAnnounceImplemented to true if the dot11RSNAProtectedManagementFramesActivated equals true.
+The Protected Announce Support filed is set to 0 in the EDMG STA.

-The Unprotected DMG Action frames are listed in 9.6.21.1 and the Protected Dual of Unprotected DMG Action frames are listed in 9.6.19.
+The Unprotected DMG Action frames are listed in 9.6.21.1 and the DMG Action frames are listed in 9.6.19.

 Change table (“dot11DMGSTAConfigEntry”) as follows: